-During 2010, Richard H. Glanton, Anne N. Foreman and Christopher C. Wheeler served on our Compensation Committee.
-None of the members of the Compensation Committee served as an officer or employee of GEO or any of GEO's subsidiaries during fiscal year 2010 or any prior year.
-There were no material transactions between GEO and any of the members of the Compensation Committee during fiscal year 2010.
+During 2011, Richard H. Glanton, Anne N. Foreman and Christopher C. Wheeler served on our Compensation Committee.
+None of the members of the Compensation Committee served as an officer or employee of GEO or any of GEO's subsidiaries during fiscal year 2011 or any prior year.
+There were no material transactions between GEO and any of the members of the Compensation Committee during fiscal year 2011.
+None of our executive officers has served on the Compensation Committee or the board of directors of any company, one of whose executive officers served on our board or our Compensation Committee.